Cucumber Plant Problems & Diseases: Identification & Solutions

 Cucumbers prefer to have occasional, deep watering because they don’t like sitting in soggy ground.
 It prevents their roots from getting access to oxygen.
 So you have to be careful not to overwater them.

-Symptoms of overwatering include yellowing of the cucumber leaves.
-With the edges turning brown and crispy.
+Symptoms of overwatering include yellowing of the cucumbers and leaves, with the edges turning brown and crispy.

 If they continue to sit in wet soil then fungal infections and the development of root rot become a problem.

-If you’re growing cucumber plants in containers, then it’s important to make sure the drainage holes and the potting soil allow easy and fast drainage.
+If you’re growing cucumbers in containers, then it’s important to make sure the drainage holes and the potting soil allow easy and fast drainage.
 You should be able to see water running from the bottom after you water.

 Cucumbers use a lot of nutrients from the soil as they grow.
 And deficiencies can lead to stunted growth, reduced fruit yield, and the leaves losing their color.

-Try feeding them occasionally with an NPK fertilizer.
+Try feeding them occasionally with plant food.
 Cucumber plants use more potassium than nitrogen and phosphorus, but all are required for healthy growth.
 So aim for an NPK ratio of something like 5-5-10.

 An alternative choice is to use an organic fertilizer that has a full range of essential nutrients.